 When I was younger I was so interested in snails.
 I used to follow them around and see where they would go.
 And I thought it was so funny that they moved super slow.
-Now that I’m older, I don’t really love to find these little critters in my garden, but I’ll make an exception for these colorful paper snails.
+Now that I’m older, I don’t really love to find these little critters in my garden.
+But what I will make an exception for are these colorful paper snails.
+Aren’t they cute?
 With a few basic supplies, and a little coiling technique, you can make a whole family of snails in no time.
 Fun fact: a group of snails is called a rout or a walk.
 Learn something new every day!

 Supplies for Coiled Paper Snails: